 After three years into the six years’ tenure of the regime, with the intractable contradictions which have inundated the Weah’s government, it’s overt that he would not bear the prefix “His Excellency” after 2023.
 The elongation of the president’s tenure is now threatened by perennial corruption, unmitigated suspicious deaths, skyrocketing food prices, balloon gasoline and fuel prices, unceasing infliction, etc., thereby making life intolerably pugnacious to live in Liberia.
-Every organ of the republic has been plagued by terror, infamy and debauchery, many believe that the election of George Weah was an invitation extended to poverty and dissipation in a republic were life was worthy of living former years.
+Every organ of the republic has been plagued by terror, infamy and debauchery, many believe that the election of George Weah was an invitation extended to poverty and bureaucratic indecency in a republic where life was worthy of living former years.

 This class not being savvied that politics, as with any field of knowledge, needs a sense of proportion.
 One cannot be a professional neurosurgeon without a basic knowledge in Biology; and so is leadership.
-Leadership, as oppose to the understanding of Mr. Weah and his parasitic tabula rasa lieutenants, is understanding current events and developing perspectives for the most likely course of future events, which requires theoretical underpinning.
+Leadership, as opposed to the understanding of Mr. Weah and his parasitic tabula rasa lieutenants, is understanding current events and developing perspectives for the most likely course of future events, which requires theoretical underpinning.
 Since this was not a unique standard for determining a presidential material in 2017, the Liberian state has become a paradise for indiscreet characters whereby merit has been considered as an exception instead of a rule under the aegis of a devious despot accompanied by pathetic imbeciles just after five year of governance.

 Lofa hasn’t fallen, the people have stood firmly.